 4. Cardiff, United Kingdom

 The Welsh capital was named one of the world’s cities most at risk from global warming, with sea level rise among the most concerning issues.
 Scientists predict a 21 to 68 centimetre rise in sea levels by 2096, which would result in most of the city being underwater.
-At the current rate, urban areas that are currently home to almost 300 million people are also expected to flood at least once a year by 2050.
+At the current rate, urban areas that are currently home to more than 350,000 people are also expected to flood at least once a year by 2050.

 The situation is made worse by the fact that Cardiff is built around three rivers that flow into the second-highest tidal estuary in the world, significantly elevating the risk of flooding, especially during intense rain events, which are already a regular occurrence in the city.